-Given sufficient market hours after the confirmation of a merger or acquisition, FTSE effects the action after the close on the last day of trading of the target company, or at an appropriate time once the transaction has been deemed to be final.
+Given sufficient market hours after the confirmation of a merger or acquisition, FTSE effects the action after the close on the last day of trading of the targe company, or at an appropriate time once the transaction has been deemed to be final.

-If a constituent is the target of a tender offer, it will normally be removed from the index with a minimum T+2 notice when (i)(a) offer acceptances reach 90%, (b) shareholders have validly tendered and the shares have been irrevocably accepted for payment, and (c) all pertinent offer conditions have been reasonably met and the acquirer has not explicitly stated that it does not intend to acquire or squeeze out the remaining shares; (ii) there is reason to believe that the remaining free float is under 5% based on information available at the time; or (iii) following completion of the offer, the acquirer has stated that the offer has been declared wholly unconditional.
+If a constituent is the target of a tender offer, it will normally be removed from the index with a minimum T+2 notice when (i)(a) offer acceptances reach 90%, (b shareholders have validly tendered and the shares have been irrevocably accepted for payment, and (c) all pertinent offer conditions have been reasonably met and the acquirer has not explicitly stated that it does not intend to acquire or squeeze ou the remaining shares; (ii) there is reason to believe that the remaining free float is under 5% based on information available at the time; or (iii) following completion of the offer, the acquirer has stated that the offer has been declared wholly unconditional.

-Where the conditions for index deletion are not met, FTSE Russell may implement a free float change based on the reported acceptance results at the expiration of the initial, subsequent or final offer period where (i) the minimum acceptance level as stipulated by the acquiror has been met; (ii) shareholders have validly tendered and the shares have been irrevocably accepted for payment; (iii) all pertinent offer conditions have been reasonably met and (iv the change to the current float factor is greater than 3%.
+Where the conditions for index deletion are not met, FTSE Russell may implement a free float change based on the reported acceptance results at the expiration of the initial, subsequent or final offer period where (i) the minimum acceptance level as stipulated by the acquiror has been met; (ii) shareholders have validly tendered and the shares have been irrevocably accepted for payment; (iii) all pertinent offer conditions have been reasonably met and (iv) the change to the current float factors.

+is greater than 3%.
 FTSE Russell uses the published results of the offer to determine the new free float of the target company.
 If no information is published in conjunction with the results from which FTSE Russell can determine which shareholders have and have not tendered, the free float change will reflect the total shares now owned by the acquiring company.
 A minimum T+2 notice period of the change is generally provided.
-Any subsequent disclosure on the updated shareholder structure will be reviewed during the quarterly review cycle.
+Any subsequent disclosure on the updated shareholde structure will be reviewed during the quarterly review cycle.
 If the offer includes a stock consideration, the acquiring company's shares will be increased proportionate to the free float change of the target company.
-If the target company's free float change is greater than 3%, the associated change to the acquiring company's shares will be implemented to the target or the acquiring company at the time of the event, regardless of any change to the acquiring company's shares.
+If the target company's free float change is greater than 3%, the associated change to the acquiring company's shares will be implemented regardless of size.
+Additionally, if the change to the target company is less than 3%, then no change will be implemented to the target of the acquiring company at the time of the event, regardless of any change to the acquiring company's shares.
 The target company will then be deleted as a second step, if the conditions for deletion are achieved at the expiration of a subsequent offer period.